 Money.
 That’s what it comes down to in the end.
 You have an idea.
 Maybe it’s a good one.
 But without money, it stays just that – an idea.
 We’ve seen it happen.
 Good people, smart people with dreams that never got off the ground.
 All for want of capital.

-Why is Investment Important for a Business?
+Why Is Investment Important for Business?

 - It improves your supply chain quality and efficiency.